-

 Existing client

-If you're already getting payments from us, eg, a benefit or Accommodation Supplement, you can complete a Disability Allowance application form.
+If you're already getting payments from us (for example a benefit or Accommodation Supplement) you can complete a Disability Allowance application form.

-Your health practitioner (eg your doctor) also needs to complete the Disability Certificate inside this form.
+Your health practitioner (for example your doctor) will need to complete the Disability Certificate inside this form.
+You'll also need to provide proof of your costs.

-If you're already getting Disability Allowance and your costs change, you need to let us know.
+If you're already getting Disability Allowance and your costs to manage your disability or your circumstances change, you need to let us know.

 If you're not sure what costs are included in your Disability Allowance, you can check in MyMSD.